FOREWORD: Please be aware that this post is not an official RICS guidance.

 Please read our post My APC: Getting started if you have no idea what I am talking about!

 If you enrolled after 1st January 2017, you need to complete your diary on ARC which will automatically populate your log book (There is no way of getting away with not keeping your diary up-to-date!).
-If you enrolled prior to this date, you need to download the excel version from the RICS website under your pathway.
+If you enrolled prior to this date, you need to use the excel version which is unfortunately no longer available on the RICS pathway.

 If you are an inflight candidate, please do not upload your diary on ARC!
-Assessors will not need to see it unless they suspect that you forged your log book and would then request evidence.
+Assessors do not get to see it, it is only for your personal records.

 Please refer to our previous post for more details on the diary: Completing the APC Diary

-Further advice to referred candidates will be provided in a separate post.
+Further advice to referred candidates is provided in a separate post.

-If you require a detailed review of your APC submission documents, we offer this service for APC candidates in most pathways both in the UK and outside the UK.
+If you require further help with your APC preparation, we offer a number of support services for APC candidates in most pathways both in the UK and outside the UK.
 Please visit our website for more information: http://www.apcsupport-ltd.co.uk/pre-submission-support

-Alternatively, we offer face-to-face training for corporate clients across the UK.
+Alternatively, we offer face-to-face training for corporate clients in the North-West of England.
 Please e-mail us at Sonia@APCsupport-ltd.co.uk to discuss your requirements.